 If you’re a Marvel fan, you’ve had the chance to see dozens of superhero movies over the past ten years.
-Making a universal judgement about the quality of the films would be unfair (some are far superior to others), but the franchise has trends that are fair game to point out.
+Making a universal judgment about the quality of the films would be unfair (some are far superior to others), but the franchise has trends that are fair game to point out.
 One is how it tackles character development.

 Superheroes typically undergo simple growth arcs.
 Spiderman gradually embraces the responsibility that comes with his powers.
 Iron Man faces the consequences for manufacturing weapons and dedicates himself to undoing them.
 Thor discovers what being worthy means.
 The defining movie for each hero contains a clear growth arc.